matrix-org/matrix-spec/content/server-server-api.md

 - `origin`: the server name of the sending server.
 This is the same as the `origin` field from JSON described in step 1.
 - `destination`: {{< added-in v="1.3" >}} the server name of the receiving
-  sender.
+  server.
 This is the same as the `destination` field from the JSON described in step 1.
 For compatibility with older servers, recipients should accept requests without this parameter, but MUST always send it.
 If this property is included, but the value does not match the receiving server's name, the